Byeongseong Choi

 Currently, I am developing a framework for the optimal placement of low-cost environmental sensors to capture spatiotemporal trends of hazards—such as air and water pollution or flooding—in coastal communities.
 This work leverages principles of information theory to support equitable and cost-effective sensor network design.
 My research has also addressed a range of topics, including probabilistic modeling of urban temperature and building energy demand, regional seismic risk assessment, and long-term water system planning under climate uncertainty.

-I hold my Ph.D. degree in Civil and Environmental Engineering from Carnegie Mellon University and my M.S. and B.S. degrees in Civil and Environmental Engineering from Seoul National University.
+I hold my Ph.D. degree in Civil and Environmental Engineering from Carnegie Mellon University and M.S. and B.S. degrees in Civil and Environmental Engineering from Seoul National University.